Background on Laptop Hard Drives

 |Sequential Write||160.5 MB/s|

-Configure a custom laptop with the HGST Travelstar 1TB 2.5 inch SATA 6Gb/s.
+Configure a small form factor PC with the HGST Travelstar 1TB 2.5 inch SATA 6Gb/s.